-The best way to know if you are prone to develop heart diseases is getting a lipoprotein (a) test done.
+The best way to know if you are prone to develop heart diseases is to get a lipoprotein (a) test done.
 If your test says you have high levels of lipoprotein, then the chances of falling prey to cardiovascular diseases are high.

 What Is A Lipoprotein(a) Test?